wasi-m/maps-documentation/docs/map-tiles/deployment.md

 Running behind a proxy or a load-balancer
 =========================================

-If you need to run TileServer GL behind a proxy, make sure the proxy sends ``X-Forwarded-*`` headers to the server (most importantly ``X-Forwarded-Host`` and ``X-Forwarded-Proto``) to ensure the URLs generated inside TileJSON, etc. are using the desired domain and protocol.
+If you need to run Tiles-API behind a proxy, make sure the proxy sends ``X-Forwarded-*`` headers to the server (most importantly ``X-Forwarded-Host`` and ``X-Forwarded-Proto``) to ensure the URLs generated inside TileJSON, etc. are using the desired domain and protocol.

 Nginx Reverse Proxy
 -----------